JuliaLang/julia/doc/src/manual/types.md

     type when the program is running.
 This is called a "run-time type" in object-oriented languages where the combination of static compilation with polymorphism makes this distinction significant.
-  * Only values, not variables, have types -- variables are simply names bound to values, although for simplicity we often say "type of a variable".
+  * Only values, not variables, have types -- variables are simply names bound to values, although for simplicity we may say "type of a variable" as shorthand for "type of the value to which a variable refers."
   * Both abstract and concrete types can be parameterized by other types.
 They can also be parameterized by symbols, by values of any type for which [`isbits`](@ref) returns true (essentially, things like numbers and bools that are stored like C types or `struct`s with no pointers to other objects),